xraypy/XrayDB/doc/installation.rst

    pip install xraydb

-Depending on your system and Python installation, you may need administrative privileges to install any python library.
-For many linux and Mac OS X systems, you may need to use `sudo`.
+Depending on your system and Python installation, you may need administrative privileges or to use `sudo` to install to a system-installed Python environment.

 ..
 Note:: The Python module supports Python 3.8 and above.